awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 ## \[ Create a cluster with the AWS Management Console \]<a name="create-cluster-console"></a><a name="create-cluster-prerequisites"></a>

 **Prerequisites**
 + You have created a VPC and a dedicated security group that meet the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
-The [Getting started with the AWS Management Console](getting-started-console.md) guide creates a VPC that meets the requirements, or you can also follow [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md) to create one\.
+The [Getting started with Amazon EKS – AWS Management Console and AWS CLI](getting-started-console.md) guide creates a VPC that meets the requirements, or you can also follow [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md) to create one\.
 + You have created an Amazon EKS cluster IAM role to apply to your cluster\.
 The [Getting started with Amazon EKS](getting-started.md) guide creates a service role for you, or you can also follow [Amazon EKS IAM roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one manually\.

 **To create your cluster with the console**